Indian police detain man for firing during student protest

-NEW DELHI (AP) — Indian police on Thursday detained a man who fired a shot near a university in the capital of New Delhi where students were protesting a new citizenship law that excludes Muslims.
+NEW DELHI (AP) — Indian police on Thursday detained a man who allegedly fired a pistol near a university in New Delhi where students were protesting a new citizenship law that excludes Muslims.

-Chinmay Biswal, a senior police officer, said the police were investigating the incident, which left one student with hand injuries.

-Ahmed Azeem, a Jamia Millia Islamia University spokesman, said the man with the pistol challenged the protesters as they started marching from the university to the mausoleum of India’s independence leader Mohandas Gandhi on his death anniversary.
+The man challenged protesters as they started marching from the university to the mausoleum of India’s independence leader Mohandas Gandhi on his death anniversary, said Ahmed Azeem, a Jamia Millia Islamia University spokesman.

+The man's name wasn't released.
+As he was taken away by police, the man told reporters he was named “Ram Bhakt Gopal.”
+Ram Bhakt means a devotee of the Hindu god Rama.

+A man with a Facebook account under the same name livestreamed himself near the campus shortly before firing his pistol.

+Chinmay Biswal, a senior police officer, said police were investigating the shooting.
 The man's name wasn't immediately released.
-As he was taken away by the police, the man told reporters that he was named "Ram Bhakt Gopal".
-Ram Bhakt means a devotee of the Hindu god Rama.

-A man with a Facebook account under the same name live streamed himself near the campus on the networking site shortly before firing his pistol.

 Gandhi was shot dead by a Hindu extremist during a prayer meeting in the Indian capital in 1948 because he was considered sympathetic toward Muslims during the partition of the Indian subcontinent by British colonialists in 1947 into secular India and Islamic Pakistan.